 Update approach for the mobile channel strategy

 The airline needs to incorporate real-time data into its approach for its mobile channel.
-Mobile application development has leapt forward in recent years and there is a choice of ready-built apps, plugins or APIs that allow real-time data to be sourced from the device or pushed to it.
-With most airlines already using mobile apps, it can be a relatively short step to enhance the functionality.
+Mobile application development has leaped forward in recent years and there is a choice of ready-built apps, plugins or APIs that allow real-time data to be sourced from the device or pushed to it.
+With most airlines already using mobile apps, it can be a relatively short step to enhance functionality.

 2. Develop a unified view of the customer